 Now put the lady in a new layer above everything.
 (CTRL+T) Scale her and flip her horizontally (because it fits better the light source).
 Move her to the left part of the background.
 This is what we have.

 We need now to cut the right part of the background.
 So.. let's crop!

 Step 3 - Skin

 I will show you how I smudge the skin.
-If you are not familiar with the smudge tool it could be difficult, but still you can try to achieve a good result and to practice this technique.
-Anyway if you don’t like smudged skin you can leave it alone and proceed with next steps.
+If you are not familiar with the smudge tool it could be difficult, but still, you can try to achieve a good result and to practice this technique.
+Anyway if you don't like smudged skin you can leave it alone and proceed with the next steps.
 As you can see below the difficulty is to smudge the hair on her face.

-First thing to do is making a copy of the layer containing the lady so that if something goes wrong you can return to the original one.
+The first thing to do is making a copy of the layer containing the lady so that if something goes wrong you can return to the original one.
 From now you will work on this layer.
 Select the Smudge tool.
 Settings vary all the time.
 They depend on how much the image is big and on how much you want a smudged soft skin.
-In this case I used a soft round brush 28px with strength between 15% and 20%.
+In this case, I used a soft round brush 28px with strength between 15% and 20%.
 With this brush start to smudge the skin as if you are doing little circles (see image below).